linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 2/Kroger - MS report 2019.md

 Unlike its pure-play peers, we believe Kroger can succeed in the new grocery paradigm.
 With local market scale sufficient to drive the cost leverage needed to hold prices down and fuel omnichannel investments, we suspect Kroger should be able to use its well-located store network to economically meet customers' demands digitally and conventionally.
 We believe its size and strong management team have enabled the partnerships it has prudently struck with firms such as Microsoft and Walgreens, which we expect to accelerate its omnichannel development and that we contend are enabled by the value it can deliver as America's largest pure-play grocer.
 Furthermore, Kroger's partnership with European online grocery leader Ocado should allow it to serve digital orders more efficiently while unlocking markets where it does not have a large presence.
 Additionally, Kroger's stores of transaction data should allow it to optimize promotions and assortment while also selling insights to packaged goods firms.

 Considering these factors and the firm's strong private-label assortment, we suspect that rather than Kroger, subscale retailers should bear the brunt of market share pressure from newcomers.
 We expect  $2.6\%$  revenue growth against  $2.5\%$  adjusted operating margins on average from fiscal 2019-27.
-With shares trading near our valuation, we suggest investors wait before building a position in a grocer we see

-as uniquely able to capitalize on shifting conditions.
+With shares trading near our valuation, we suggest investors wait before building a position in a grocer we see as uniquely able to capitalize on shifting conditions.

 We are tempering our moat trend rating to negative from stable, reflecting persistent competitive pressures that should result in ongoing price headwinds and necessitate continued investment to deliver a strong omnichannel experience.
 Although we contend that Kroger is better positioned than its traditional grocery peers, it is not immune to the price competition that has constrained top-line growth and profitability.
 While we have a favorable view of management's Restock Kroger optimization initiative, we believe the need to reinvest savings behind low prices as well as the plan's reliance on new alternative revenue streams to achieve the targeted \(400 million of incremental operating income by fiscal 2020 suggests a more tempered outlook until results materialize.
 Still, we anticipate the plan will enable Kroger to hold adjusted operating margins fairly constant despite the challenging environment, with our forecasts calling for less than 5 basis points of deterioration between fiscal 2018 and 2027.

-# Fair Value & Profit Drivers 18 Jan 2019
+## Fair Value & Profit Drivers

 We are lifting our valuation for Kroger to  \$31 per share from\$ 29.50, reflecting the time value of money and solid third-quarter earnings.
 Our valuation implies forward fiscal 2019 enterprise value/adjusted EBITDA of 7 times and adjusted P/E of 13.

 With the firm's promotional targeting efforts building, we anticipate identical sales excluding fuel stabilizing at a little over  $2 \%$ long term, near our longterm expectations for food inflation despite intensifying competition forcing prices lower.
 We anticipate the company's plans to curb square footage growth will persist for the foreseeable future, averaging less than 50 basis points over the next decade.
 Combined, supermarket sales excluding fuel should expand an average  $2 \%$ over the next decade, near our normalized expectations for fuel revenue (though yeartoyear gasoline and diesel performance should vary considerably with commodity volatility and consumers' driving habits).

-# The Kroger Co KR (NYSE) ★★★
+## The Kroger Co KR (NYSE) ★★★

 <table><tr><td>Last Price</td><td>Fair Value</td><td>Uncertainty</td><td>Economic Moat™</td><td>Moat Trend™</td><td>Stewardship</td><td>Industry Group</td></tr><tr><td>29.43 USD</td><td>31.00 USD</td><td>Medium</td><td>Narrow</td><td>Negative</td><td>Exemplary</td><td>Retail - Defensive</td></tr></table>